mrdrew213/harvestingSystem/README.md

 ### YAML

 The system leverages YAML settings to control basic system settings.
 Those settings are:
-* chargeTime: the elapsed time to pass before kicking off a collection period
+* chargeTime: the elapsed time to pass before kicking off a scheduled collection period
 * dispenseTime: the maximum amount of time the system will allow the tanks to dispense collected water back into the shallow well
 * tenDigit: the ten digit phone number assigned to receive error messages from the system